-This is a long term project being carried out by Dr Rob Walsh, to research and assess a number of the ancient Chinese hominin sites/discoveries.
-This is a summary of what's happened so far........
+This was a long term project being carried out by Dr Rob Walsh before his retirement from the Lewis Research Unit in July 2025, to research and assess a number of the ancient Chinese hominin sites/discoveries.
+This is a summary of what happened ........

 Preface

-In light of recent discoveries in China, I am attempting to put in order, the older hominin finds that have occurred in China.
+In light of recent discoveries in China, I attempted to put in order, the older hominin finds that have occurred in China.

 Over many years, China has laid claim to an ancient human occupation, but this has largely been dismissed by western scientists.

 We have tended to follow the theories that humanity evolved exclusively in Africa, and I still believe in the case of Homo sapiens that is largely still true.
-A multiregional evolution of our species in Africa.
+A Pan-African evolution of our species.

-However, I, as many scientists, now am having to rethink about the vast assemblage of hominin related finds in China, and put them in a viable context.
+However, I, as many scientists, had to rethink about the vast assemblage of hominin related finds in China, and put them in a viable context.

 Shangchen at 2.1 mya